speced/bikeshed/CONTRIBUTING.md

 and it's what I use to develop Bikeshed, so it has a high chance of working correctly.)

+If you use Visual Studio Code, you can [open a Bikeshed development environment in a local container](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/speced/bikeshed).

 See [my blog post on cleanly handling a fork](https://www.xanthir.com/b4hf0) for guidance on how to fork responsibly when you're making small changes to an active project;